Inspirations - Five Practices

 ABOUT THE EVENT

-“Inspirations—Five Practices” is a one-day symposium that promotes the 2025-2026 Tulane School of Architecture and Built Environment's Lecture Series and Public Programs theme “Common Good,” which is also the title and theme of the upcoming issue of The ReView.
+“Inspirations—Five Practices” is a one-day symposium that promotes the 2025-2026 Tulane School of Architecture and Built Environment's Lecture Series and Public Programs theme “Common Good,” which is also the title and theme of the school's upcoming issue of The ReView book.
 It brings together five women who have made outstanding contributions through their award-winning works of art, architecture, theory, and scholarship.
 Educating and inspiring thousands of university students, they have had wide-ranging influence in the academy and beyond.
 Over the course of the day, each will present perspectives on the ways in which she has endeavored to address issues of sustainability and equity in support of the common good.

 MEET THE PANELISTS